MBA Core Courses

 This course provides an introduction to the fundamental concepts of marketing, including a customer orientation, matched with attention to competition and core strengths.
 The course will illustrate strategies and principles that will help you understand how marketing managers, product managers or service managers must think through their situations, determine their goals and lay a course to achieve those goals.
 (Credits: 2)

 This course is an introduction to corporate financial management.
-Lectures and case studies will be used to acquaint the student with financial decision-making involving such topics as capital budgeting, working capital management, financial statement analysis, capital structure policy and others.
-(Credits: 2)
+Lectures and case studies will be used to acquaint the student with financial decision-making involving such topics as capital budgeting, working capital management, financial statement analysis, capital structure policy and others. (prereqs: completion of BSAD 8150 & 8210)

 The purpose of this course is to provide business managers with an understanding of the important role data analytics has assumed in today's organizations.
 Data analytics has become a key component in accomplishing strategic and operational goals.
 This course is designed to familiarize students with the concepts and principles of analytics.
 It is targeted for graduate or MBA students who have little or no background in analytics.
 Therefore, it focuses on breadth of coverage rather than depth in any specific area.
 (Credits: 2)

 This course is intended to be advanced financial management.
 It will stress the theory and application of topics including, but not limited to capital budgeting, cash flow estimation, real options, capital structure, dividends and share repurchases, working capital management, budgeting, planning and forecasting, and lease management.
-The material covered in Strategic Financial Management will increase the student's knowledge of how to strategically manage financial resources to increase the intrinsic value of the organization.
-(Credits: 2)
+The material covered in Strategic Financial Management will increase the student's knowledge of how to strategically manage financial resources to increase the intrinsic value of the organization. (prereq: completion of BSAD 8630) (Credits: 2)

-Using the knowledge and skills gained in the program, students will have the opportunity to consult for local nonprofits on an applied, integrative project.
+Using the knowledge and skills gained in the program, students will have the opportunity to consult for a local nonprofit or other organization on an applied, integrative project.
 Past partners include Girl Scouts Spirit of Nebraska, Omaha Home for Boys, Child Saving Institute, and Project Harmony - just to name a few.
 Minimum B (3.0 on a 4.0 scale) grade required to complete the course successfully and qualify for graduation.
-Taken within the last 9 hours or the final semester of the program.
+Students complete this course in the last 9 hours or the final semester of the program.
 (Credits: 2-3)